 Gradients are images that transition smoothly from one color to another.
 Internet Explorer 10 supports linear, circular, and elliptical CSS3 gradients, each of which are specified by a gradient line and two or more stop points.
 Each stop point has its own color, and Internet Explorer fills in the area between each set of points with a continuous color transition from one to the other.

-For more detailed information about CSS3 gradients, see Gradients.
+For more detailed info, see Gradients.

 Text

-Internet Explorer 10 supports two essential components of the CSS3 Text Module—the text-shadow property and automatic hyphenation.
+Internet Explorer 10 supports two essential components of the CSS3 Text Module: the text-shadow property and automatic hyphenation.

 The text-shadow property enables developers to add drop shadows to text.
-Automatic hyphenation can be applied using a built-in dictionary with default settings, or developers can fine-tune when and under what conditions words are hyphenated using several CSS hyphenation properties.
+Automatic hyphenation can be applied using a built-in dictionary with default settings, or you can fine-tune when and under what conditions words are hyphenated using several CSS hyphenation properties.

-For more detailed information about new CSS3 text features in Internet Explorer 10, see Text.
+For more detailed info, see Text.

 Transitions